 Creating IAM Policy to Access DynamoDB table

-- Version is Policy version which is fixed.
+- Version is the policy version which is fixed.

 - Effect is Allow in each statement as we want to Allow users or group be able to list all the DynamoDB table.